kitschpatrol/astro-media-kit/readme.md

 This is a small collection of Astro components to help you write minimalist, platonic markup in your content and templates without compromising robust output.

+`<Image>` and `<Picture>` are designed as **clean supersets** of Astro's built-in components — every prop Astro accepts is accepted here, and the component adds a handful of extras (dark-mode sources, captions, zoom, background compositing) on top.
+Both local and remote image sources are supported; remote sources skip the features that require access to the source file on disk (XMP credit extraction, background compositing, transparency-aware format selection).

 It includes:

 - **Image**\
-  Enhanced Astro `<Image>` wrapper with captions, XMP credit extraction, and PhotoSwipe zoom.
+  Superset of Astro's `<Image>` with captions, XMP credit extraction, PhotoSwipe zoom, and background compositing.
 - **Picture**\
-  Custom `<picture>` renderer with configurable dark mode (OS preference, CSS selector, or disabled), responsive source sets, and zoom.
+  Superset of Astro's `<Picture>` with configurable dark mode (OS preference, CSS selector, or disabled), transparency-aware fallback formats, and everything `<Image>` adds.
 - **Video**\
-  Unified player for YouTube, Vimeo, Bunny, Cloudflare Stream, Mux, local files, and generic oEmbed, plus credit extraction and PhotoSwipe zoom.
+  Unified player for YouTube, Vimeo, Bunny, Cloudflare Stream, Mux, local files, and generic oEmbed, plus integration with PhotoSwipe zoom.
 - **Audio**\
   Player for SoundCloud, local files, and generic oEmbed.
-- **Integration**\
+- **Astro Integration**\
-  Auto-import image assets in `.astro` files (no manual `import` statements), plus support for automatically handling tldraw files via [tldraw-cli](https://github.com/kitschpatrol/tldraw-cli) and Apple Photos plugin support via [aphex](https://github.com/kitschpatrol/aphex).
+  Auto-import image assets in `.astro` files (no manual `import` statements), plus optional support for tldraw files via [tldraw-cli](https://github.com/kitschpatrol/tldraw-cli), Apple Photos via [aphex](https://github.com/kitschpatrol/aphex), EXIF stripping, original-file cleanup, and a dev-mode image watermark overlay to help debug responsive images.

 The components work standalone via direct import, or you can use the Astro integration for streamlined auto-imports and Vite plugin configuration.